Load required packages

-This project analyzes the ex1221 dataset from the Sleuth2 R package to explore the factors influencing nitrate concentration (NO3) in river mouths.
+i used the ex1221 dataset from the Sleuth2 R package to see what drives nitrate concentration (NO3) in river mouths.

 # Load required packages